networknext/next/docs/setup_prerequisites.md

 6. You have exported a linode API token to ~/secrets/terraform-akamai.txt
 7. You have exported a Cloudflare API token to ~/secrets/terraform-cloudflare.txt
 8. You have backed up your secrets somewhere
+9. You have setup a semaphoreci.com account
+10. You have installed terraform on your dev machine

 Once all these prerequesites are met, you can proceed to the next section: [docs/configure_network_next.md](Configure Network Next).